 Another caveat to conquesting is sacrificing good keyword quality scores.
 It’s difficult to get great ad relevance scores, landing page experience scores, or CTRs on branded terms since you won’t be using those keywords in your ads or on your landing page.

-Also, most of the time, someone searching on a branded term is doing so because they are already know which brand they want to connect with, so you won’t always be able to win the click on your ad.
+Also, most of the time, someone searching on a branded term is doing so because they already know which brand they want to connect with, so you won’t always be able to win the click on your ad.
 Poor quality scores mean you’ll be paying more per click, so just know conquesting won’t be the cheapest bidding strategy.

 Next, we assess ad structure and copy.